Usually, people are infected when they walk barefoot on contaminated soil.

 For most cases of strongyloidiasis, one of the following is used:

 Ivermectin is more likely to cure the infection than albendazole.
-If people with strongyloidiasis have been to areas of Africa where Loa loa is transmitted, doctors check them for loiasis before giving them ivermectin because ivermectin can cause serious brain inflammation (encephalitis) in people with loiasis.
+If people with strongyloidiasis have lived in or traveled to areas of Africa where Loa loa is transmitted, doctors check them for loiasis Loiasis Loiasis is infection of tissues under the skin or under the clear outer membrane that covers the eye (conjunctiva) with the roundworm Loa loa.
+Itchy swellings may appear, mainly on the arms... read more before giving them ivermectin because ivermectin can cause serious brain inflammation (encephalitis) in people with loiasis.

-For hyperinfection syndrome, ivermectin is given until sputum and stool have been free of larvae for 2 weeks.
+For hyperinfection syndrome and disseminated strongyloidiasis, ivermectin is given until sputum and stool have been free of larvae for 2 weeks.

 If people have a weakened immune system, they may need to take drugs for a long time.